 When I first started reading about the amount of single-use cotton swabs polluting our oceans, I tried to go entirely without Q-Tips.
 But that just wasn’t comfortable for me.
 So, I found these eco-friendly swabs made out of sustainably grown bamboo and natural cotton.

-I am so in love with this sustainable storage solution!
+This sustainable storage solution is the best green gift!
 You just press in your leftover food – half a lemon or a tomato for instance – and the silicone hugs the food.
 Stick it straight into the fridge and no need for a plastic baggie.
 Plus these food huggers are fully reusable after a pass through the dishwasher.

 These all-natural bags store bar soaps, reducing the need for plastic containers.
 Added bonus: They are also built-in exfoliators!
 I never remove my soap from the bag.
 I just keep it in there, letting the soap lather come through the bag as I exfoliate with it, and I hang it to dry when I’m finished.